 With a glass screen filter, both the AGO G5 and the Atmos Rx works more like it's advertised--producing reasonable amounts of vapor for a small, portable vape pen, and protecting those pesky heating coils.
 The size of the vape pens is very discreet too.

 The thing that's great about the Atmos RX and AGO G5 Vaporizer device is its versatility.
 You can pretty much throw whatever you want into the heating chamber.
 Herbs and tobacco?
 Check.
-Wax concentrates?
+Shatter or wax concentrates?
 Not a problem.
 Liquids and oils?
 Sure, why not (don't go overboard though--just a few drops, unless you have a compatible clearomizer).
 There's something in there for everyone.

 Most portable vaporizer pens truly shine with solid wax concentrates, and the same goes here.
-The Atmos also works pretty well as an electronic pipe for combusting herbs and tobacco (although you can't pack as much in the chamber as a Yocan 94F ).
-However, to vaporize your herbs, you're going to need a glass screen inside the heating chamber to prevent combusting your herbs on the coils.
+The Atmos vaporizer also works pretty well as an electronic pipe for combusting herbs and tobacco (although you can't pack as much in the chamber as a Yocan 94F ).
+However, to vaporize your dry herbs, you're going to need that glass screen filter inside the heating chamber to prevent combusting your dry herbs on the vape coils.
 We have glass screens for the Atmos RX, Atmos JR, AGO G5, and AGO G5 JR. They're always available in Vape Vet Store.

 At first glance, the Atmos Rx seems like an intuitive enough portable vaporizer pen.
-However, unless you're using your pen with solid wax concentrates or oils, there are a few caveats that take a bit of wind out of the device's overall performance.
+However, unless you're using your vape pen with shatter or wax concentrates, there are a few caveats that take a bit of wind out of the vaporizer's overall performance.

-if you mostly use the device for herbs, the ceramic filter can get clogged over time.
-This problem is common for these types of pens, and it's not that big of a headache.
-If it gets really clogged, you'll have to use a paper clip or needle to poke the herbs out of the holes in the filter.
+if you mostly use the vape pen for dry herbs, the ceramic vape filter can get clogged over time.
+This problem is common for these types of vape pens, and it's not that big of a headache.
+If it gets really clogged, you'll have to use a paper clip or needle to poke the dry herbs out of the holes in the filter.
 I don't think it's a huge deal, especially since you're supposed to inhale slowly anyway.

-First, as mentioned earlier, the device is not a true vaporizer until you learn to use it properly with a glass filter.
-If you don't mind combusting and don't care about vaporizing, you can use the device like an e-pipe, but there are still a few things to keep in mind.
+First, as mentioned earlier, the device is not a true vaporizer until you learn to use it properly with a glass screen filter.
+If you don't mind combustion and don't care about vaporizing, you can use the Atmos Rx Vaporizer like an e-pipe, but there are still a few things to keep in mind.
 First, you must realize that less is more when it comes to packing the chamber.
 If you pack your heating chamber full, you will not get the best hits.
-In my experience, a couple of pinches of herb really had the best effects.
+In my experience, a couple of pinches of dry herb really had the best effects.
 You'll get several hits vs just one or two.
 Less truly is more.

-Vaping is great, but the main reason I like the glass screen is because the extra protection it provides for your heating coil.
-Herbs and wax won't get clogged as easily, and cleaning is no longer a hassle (or a hazard).
+Vaping is great, but the main reason I like the glass screen is that the extra protection it provides for your vape coils.
+Dry herbs and wax won't get clogged as easily, and cleaning is no longer a hassle (or a hazard).
 Just tap out the filter and clean it off -- your coil should remain untouched.
 Just be careful when dumping everything out.
 The glass filter is tiny and effectively invisible once it drops onto the floor.

 However, I have heard of some minor battery issues (which are easy to fix), and it doesn't come with any spare heating chambers.

 I'm not going to pull any punches.
-If you aren't careful with this vape pen and you don't have a glass screen protecting your heating coil, it can break on you.
+If you aren't careful with this vape pen and you don't have a glass screen protecting your vape coil, it can break on you.
 Not all of you, but some of you may not be so happy.
 Some heating chambers are sturdier than others.
-I've scraped the coil with the packing tool on a mission to break some devices and they weathered the storm just fine.
-Other Atmos Raw pens, on the other hand, might lose a coil connection with some innocent accidental roughness with your new worst enemy, the packing tool.
+I've scraped the vape coil with the dab tool on a mission to break some devices and they weathered the storm just fine.
+Other Atmos Raw vape pens, on the other hand, might lose a coil connection with some innocent accidental roughness with your new worst enemy, the dab tool.
 The same goes for the AGO G5 vaporizer.
 I personally recommend never using the packing tool or cleaning brush if at all possible.
-Simply clean the device by tapping out the left over herb, or wiping the sides of the chamber gently with a q-tip and some rubbing alcohol.
-If you don't heed our warning, our experience has shown that about 5% of units can get damaged.
+Simply clean the device by tapping out the left over dry herb, or wiping the sides of the chamber gently with a q-tip and some rubbing alcohol.
+If you don't read our warning, our experience has shown that about 5% of units can get damaged.
 Rest assured, we do offer a replacement policy, though!

 I am certainly not trying to scare you away from getting one.
 I am trying to scare you enough to take care of your vape pen device properly, though!

-If you didn't get your device from our store and don't have a glass screen, do yourself a favor and track one down as soon as possible.
+If you didn't get your Atmos Rx Vaporizer pen from our store and don't have a glass screen, do yourself a favor and track one down as soon as possible.
 It really does help.
-If you don't have the glass filter, keep in mind the review is partly based on the hype and excitement for this device.
-If you have realistic expectations going in, you'll still probably find the Atmos to be more a good device, even without the screen.
-But, if we gave it a rave review and fueled your hype, you might think it deserved a harsher.
+If you don't have the glass filter, keep in mind the review is partly based on the hype and excitement for this vape pen.
+If you have realistic expectations going in, you'll still probably find the Atmos Rx to be a good vaporizer, even without the screen.
+But, if we gave it a rave review and fueled your hype, you might think it deserved a harsher review.
 Just something to think about.